-Valuation date July 1, 2012

-Actuarial cost method Entry Age Normal cost method

-Amortization method Level percent of payroll, assuming payroll increases of 3.25% per annum

-Amortization period 30-year open period

-Asset valuation method Market value of assets less unrecognized returns in each of the last five years.
+Valuation date July 1, 2013 Actuarial cost method Entry Age Normal cost method Amortization method Level percent of payroll, assuming payroll increases of 3.25% per annum Amortization period 30-year closed period, effective July 1, 2013 Asset valuation method Market value of assets less unrecognized returns in each of the last five years.
 Unrecognized return is equal to the difference between the actual market return and the expected return on the market value, and is recognized over a five-year period.

-Actuarial assumptions:

-Investment rate of return 8.00% per annum

-Projected salary increases Rates of 4.50% to 14.75%
+The actuarial value is further adjusted, if necessary, to be within 20% of the market value.
+Actuarial assumptions: Investment rate of return 8.00% per annum Projected salary increases Rates of 4.50% to 14.75% Inflation 3.00% Cost of living adjustments None

-Inflation 3.00%

-Cost of living adjustments None